-At this stage in the proceedings, we accept and use Petitioner's proposed definition of the ordinarily skilled artisan, as being both generally unopposed by Patent Owner and inclusive of Patent Owner's supplemental definition.
-It appears that Petitioner's language "at least two years of experience in the discovery, development, and design of therapeutic antibodies for use as potential treatments in human disease" includes Patent Owner's proposed level of experience.
-Pet.
-12-13.
-We also take into account the level of skill in the art reflected in the prior art of record.
+At this stage in the proceeding, we accept and use Petitioner's proposed definition of the skilled artisan, as being both (largely) unopposed by Patent Owner and inclusive of Patent Owner's additional qualification.
+In this respect, it appears that Petitioner's language "at least two years of experience in the discovery, development, and design of therapeutic antibodies for use as potential treatments in human disease" encompasses Patent Owner's proposed modification, and is consistent with the level of skill in the art reflected in the prior art of record.
 See Okajima v.
 Bourdeau, 261 F.3d 1350, 1355 (Fed.
 Cir.
-2001) ("the prior art itself [may] reflect[] an appropriate level" as evidence of the ordinary level of skill in the art) (quoting Litton Indus.
+2001) ("the prior art itself[may] reflect[] an appropriate level" as evidence of the ordinary level of skill in the art) (quoting Litton Indus.
 Prods., Inc. v.
 Solid State Sys.
 Corp., 755 F.2d 158, 163 (Fed.
 Cir.
 1985)).

-Our decision whether to institute does not turn on which party's definition of the skilled artisan is used, and our determinations would be unchanged if we applied Patent Owner's supplemented definition.
+Our decision whether to institute, however, does not turn on which party's definition of the skilled artisan is used, and our determinations would be unchanged if we applied Patent Owner's definition.
 Further, we note that evidence may be presented as the case progresses to support some other proposed definition of the skilled artisan, which may influence our determination of this issue.

-C. CLAIM CONSTRUCTION
+C. Claim Construction